Armando Parente

-Armando Parente (born 29 March 1989) is a Portuguese racing driver.
-He won the 2008 ADAC Formel Masters season.
+Armando Parente (born 29 March 1989) is a Portuguese racing driver, who won the 2008 ADAC Formel Masters season.

-Currently, he races in the Portuguese Championship of Sport Prototypes, teaming with Francisco Abreu, driving a Tattus PY 012 of Team Nova Driver.

 Career

-At 9 years of age he began go-kart racing and performed well winning the Portugal Cup (2001, 2004 e 2006), the Portugal Open (2001 e 2002), the Portuguese Champion (2002 e 2004), and the Italian Open (2005).
+At nine years of age, Parente began go-kart racing and performed well winning the Portugal Cup (2001, 2004 e 2006), the Portugal Open (2001 e 2002), the Portuguese Champion (2002 e 2004), and the Italian Open (2005).

-In 2008 he moved to formulas and was crowned as Champion of the ADAC Formel Masters in Germany.[2]
+In 2008, Parente moved to formulas and was crowned as Champion of the ADAC Formel Masters in Germany.
 He was also a rookie driver in A1GP, testing in Sepang, Malaysia (2008) and Algarve, Portugal (2009).

-In 2011 he returned to go-kart and won the Portugal Championship in X30 Shifter category.
+In 2011, Parente returned to go-kart and won the Portugal Championship in X30 Shifter category.
 In 2012 he renewed his title of Portuguese Champion and he was also the winner of the Portugal Cup.

-After not racing for a year, he won again in 2013 the Portugal Cup in X30 Shifter category.
+After not racing for a year, Parente won again in 2013 the Portugal Cup in X30 Shifter category.

-In 2014 he debuted at the National Championship of Sport Prototypes and won in the C3 category, teaming with Rafael Lobato, driving a Radical SR3 from Parkalgar Racing Team.
+In 2014, Parente debuted at the National Championship of Sport Prototypes and won in the C3 category, teaming with Rafael Lobato, driving a Radical SR3 from Parkalgar Racing Team.
 At the same time he participated in the Formula Acceleration 1 Championship (FA1) in Portimão, Navarra and Nurburgring.

-In 2015 he won the National Sport Prototype Championship, this time in the main category, teaming with Francisco Abreu at the wheel of a Tattus PY 012 from Novadriver Team.
+In 2015, Parente won the National Sport Prototype Championship, this time in the main category, teaming with Francisco Abreu at the wheel of a Tattus PY 012 from Novadriver Team.

-After a 3-year break, Armando Parente returned to the competition at the Portugal Touring Championship (TCR Series), in 2018, driving a Volkswagen Golf GTI TCR from Novadriver Team, becoming vice champion.
+After a three-year break, Parente returned to the competition at the Portugal Touring Championship (TCR Series), in 2018, driving a Volkswagen Golf GTI TCR from Novadriver Team, becoming vice champion.